 Cala di Volpe

-Cala di Volpe is a genuinely beautiful beach right in the heart of Costa Smeralda.
-It’s a deluxe beach attached to the Hotel Cala di Volpe.
+Cala di Volpe is a genuinely beautiful deluxe beach attached to the Hotel Cala di Volpe.
 You’re going to feel dazzled at discovering this sparkling cove with a laid-back vibe and striking blue-green waters.

 With a whimsical name (translating to “the bay of the fox”), you won’t see any of those furry critters darting around, but you may see a boatload of foxy eye-candy around these parts!

 Rena Bianca beach spans 200 meters and gives guests views of the tiny Isola Municca, the white cliffs of Corsica, and the la Torre di Longonsardo.
-Any way you slice it, you’re going to be swept off your feet at the beauty of this beach.
+A great snorkel spot, you’re going to be swept off your feet at the beauty of this beach.
 In fact, you should climb up the hill of la Torre di Longonsardo to take in the stunning view from high.
-You’ll love it!

-There are also pedal boats, kayaks, and canoes to rent, so get off the sands, and take to the water.
-Also, there’s a restaurant and bar up on the hill that serves drinks and snacks, so if you forgot to pack granola bars, they’ve got you covered.
-Rena Bianca is also a fan-favorite snorkel spot!
+There are also pedal boats, kayaks, and canoes to rent; and a restaurant and bar up on the hill that serves drinks and snacks.

 Practical Information To Plan Your Trip To Costa Smeralda

-However, if you want to rent a car or a moped, you can find great deals.
-A small compact car will cost around 15 euros a day.
+The best thing to do is therefore to rent a car.
+If you want to do that, you can find great deals.
+A small compact car will cost around 20 euros a day.
 Keep in mind that the price will rise during tourist high season.

 With so many incredible luxury locations in Costa Smeralda, it can be difficult to choose which one to stay at!
 Also, for those of you out there who don’t want to smash your piggy banks to bits, it’s also important to let you guys know about my favorite budget-friendly locations on the Emerald Coast.

 For around $200 a night, you can stay in the ever-popular, ever-luxurious Porto Cervo.
 This five-star resort, complete with its own private beach, is worth every penny.
 You can soak up panoramic views of the bay, take a dip in the outdoor pool, or walk along the white, sandy shore of their private beach.
 With meals included in the room’s price, you really can’t call this hotel a splurge, even though it’s a five-star resort!
-Expect your rooms to be immaculately clean, and the faculties to all be state-of-the-art.
-You can book it on Booking.com here.
+Expect your rooms to be immaculately clean.

 Cala di Volpe is a destination in and of itself.
 It is a ritzy resort that lives up to the hype.
 Perched over a glittering cove, this resort has 124 rooms and 16 suites in total, each individually designed with unique Sardinian art, textiles, and furniture.
-Featured in the 1977 James Bond movie, The Spy Who Loved Me, this hotel lives up to a James Bond level of luxury.
+Featured in the 1977 James Bond movie, The Spy Who Loved Me, it lives up to a James Bond level of luxury.
 If you can splurge to stay at Cala di Volpe, for around $700 a night, you will feel like a real-life prince or princess – and you’ll surely be treated like one too!
-You can book it on Booking.com here.

 Life’s a beach, or so they say.
-If your soul is calling for a beach trip, there is no better place to be than on Costa Smeralda.
+If your soul is calling for a beach trip, there is no better place to be.
 Even if you’re a history buff seeking archeological wonders, or a wine lover hunting down the most divine glass of wine, Costa Smeralda is ready to make your dreams come true.

-I hope you enjoyed sorting through my choices of all the best things to do and see in Costa Smeralda, complete with the best beaches!
+I hope you enjoyed my Costa Smeralda guide!
 If you think I missed anything, don’t hesitate to let me know in the comments below.

 Make sure to read my other posts about Sardinia: